The Two-Headed Calf Poem (by Laura Gilpin)

 Structure and Form

-The two-stanza poem “Two-Headed Calf” by Laura Gilpin is divided into two sets of three lines, or tercets, and six lines, or segets.
+The two-stanza poem “Two-Headed Calf” by Laura Gilpin is divided into two sets of three lines, or tercets, and six lines, or segments.
 Free verse was used to write the poem.

 This shows that there is no set rhyme system or metrical pattern used by the poet.
-There is no perfect, partial, or other rhyme with the words at the conclusion of each line.
+There is no perfect, partial, or other rhyme with the words after each line.
 But there is a visual cohesion to the poetry.

 The poet’s decision to employ the same punctuation and lines that are of a comparable length makes this possible.